Integrations FAQs

 4. Paste the above manifest

-5. Replace YOUR_APP_NAME, YOUR_APP_DESCRIPTION, and YOUR_BOT_DISPLAY_NAME.
-You can use your agent name for these.
+5. Replace YOUR_APP_NAME, YOUR_APP_DESCRIPTION, and YOUR_BOT_DISPLAY_NAME with your own info.

 6. OPTIONAL: adjust the scopes and bot_events if you like.